Quick answers about dormant & non-trading companies

 What the HMRC Government Gateway is, why you need it, and how it's used to file CT600 returns for dormant companies.

-Ready to file your dormant company returns?
+Ready to file your dormant or non-trading company returns?

 Set up in minutes.
-File in seconds.
+File in about two.
 Done for the year.